PetrichorIT/secretHitler/Bugs.md

 The vote Context creates an error, because on the spectator side no start() was ever called so results view were never created

+# sh-2020-04
+> found v0.1.7

+> fixed v0.1.7a

+A Channge in v0.1.7 prevented the results to be send in case of the votingEnded Event.